Bringing Back the Sunshine: Content

+The album cover for Bringing Back the Sunshine depicts the water tower in Shelton's hometown of Ada, Oklahoma.

 Commercial performance

 Bringing Back the Sunshine debuted at No. 1 on Billboard's all genre Top 200 and Top Country Albums charts with a first week sales total of 101,000 copies in the United States.
 The album was certified Gold by the RIAA on January 7, 2015, and Platinum on October 7, 2016.

 In Canada, the album debuted at No. 4 on the Canadian Albums Chart, selling 7,700 copies in its first week.